AEROBIC BASE TRAINING: THE FOUNDATION OF ALL SUCCESSFUL ENDURANCE TRAINING PROGRAMS

-In addition, by improving the strength and durability of muscles we see an improved rate of recovery and ability to cope with both more intense training, and increased training volumes.
+In addition, by improving the strength and durability of muscles, we also see an improved ability to cope with more intense training, and increased training volumes.

 4. Improved exercise efficiency

 As well as improving aerobic efficiency on a cellular level, a high volume of low intensity training is believed to condition and refine the recruitment of the specific muscles used during an activity.

-Taken together a high volume of low intensity training can improve efficiency on a cellular, and muscular level as well as improving the co-ordination between specific groups of muscles.
+Taken together, a high volume of low intensity training can improve efficiency on a cellular, and muscular level, as well as improving the co-ordination between specific groups of muscles.

-5. More efficient at using fat as a fuel source
+5. More efficient fat oxidation

-Training at this intensity, especially when combined with longer duration training sessions places increased emphasis on fat metabolism.
-Overtime this can lead to improved efficiency of fat metabolism.
+Training at these lower intensities, especially when combined with longer duration training sessions, places increased emphasis on fat metabolism.
+Overtime, this can lead to improved efficiency of fat metabolism.